 Furthermore, the Go Fund Me website states that in order to comply with international sanctions, all donations given to Syria must be carefully reviewed by the Go Fund Me Trust and Safety team.

-Following the earthquake in Turkey, the biggest in Turkey’s recorded history, the country received $1 billion dollars in aid from the U.N., and while that has helped tremendously with the relief efforts, there are still millions of people living in dire situations.
+Following the earthquake in Turkey, the biggest in Turkey’s recorded history, the country received $1 billion in aid from the U.N., and while that has helped tremendously with the relief efforts, there are still millions of people living in dire situations.

 Syria, one of the oldest civilizations in the world, has had a very different experience.
 Syria only received $397 million from the U.N.